-Given that we are in a pandemic, it is important to keep our bodies as healthy as possible, which means being up-to-date on our vaccines, including the influenza (flu) vaccine.
-In addition, protecting yourself and others from the flu will reduce the strain on our health care systems as they work to address those needing care for COVID-19.
-The flu vaccine is the most effective means of preventing the flu.
+Given that we are in a pandemic, it is important to keep our bodies as healthy as possible!
+This includes being up-to-date on immunizations, like the influenza (flu) vaccine.
+Protecting yourself and others from the flu will reduce the strain on our health care systems as they work to address those needing care for COVID-19.
+The flu vaccine is the most effective means of preventing the flu!

 *Students who have Aetna Student Health insurance will be able to have their flu shot charges filed directly to Aetna Student Health.

 - A flu vaccination can keep you from getting sick from flu.
 A flu vaccination also may make your illness milder if you do get sick.